j-sulliman/j-sulliman.github.io/_posts/2021-04-26-Part 1 [Intro] : Building a Multidomain Dashboard with Cisco APIs and Grafana.md

 ```python
 (venv) zsh-shell cisco_grafana % pip install psycopg2
 ```

+### Wrap-up

 We'll begin working with controller APIs, making requests, parsing responses, ingesting into our database and generating visualisations in the next update.

-In team meantime - checkout DevNet if you haven't already.
+In the meantime - checkout DevNet if you haven't already.
 We'll re-use a lot of the code and examples shared in the [DevNet Learning Tracks](https://developer.cisco.com/startnow/) and the sandbox environments.

 1. [x] This post - Introduction and Initial Setup
 1. [ ] Next - Cisco Meraki Dashboard